That moment is closer than you imagine.

 The reality?

 Your brain is designed to learn music at any age.
-Neuroscientific studies confirm: neuroplasticity has no expiration date.
+Neuroscientific studies confirm this: neuroplasticity has no expiration date.

 But there is a more subtle enemy...